WKYC: Sports programming

-Cleveland Indians
+Cleveland Guardians

+WKYC has served as the over-the-air home of Major League Baseball games involving the Cleveland Guardians since the 2006 season (when the team was called the Indians).
+The station significantly expanded its Guardians coverage during the 2025 season.
+WKYC will simulcast 10 Guardians games in 2025, up from two in 2024, and will air and produce a weekly Guardians focused show on Sunday nights.

-WKYC was the over-the-air home of Major League Baseball games involving the Cleveland Indians (now the Cleveland Guardians) from the 2006 season to an unknown date.
-WKYC also provided studio operations for regional sports network SportsTime Ohio (now Bally Sports Great Lakes)—owned by the team itself until 2013—which aired the remainder of the team's games on cable and satellite and simulcast the games broadcast by WKYC.
-During baseball season, WKYC aired a weekly half-hour Indians-themed program, Indians Tonight, on Sundays at 11:35 p.m.
+WKYC previously provided studio operations for the regional sports network, then known as SportsTime Ohio—owned by the team itself until 2013—which aired the remainder of the team's games on cable and satellite and simulcast the games broadcast by WKYC.
+During this time, WKYC aired a weekly half-hour Indians-themed program, Indians Tonight, on Sundays at 11:35 p.m.
 Matt Underwood and former outfielder Rick Manning served as the announcing team for the Indians telecasts.
 All Indians games and other related programs were broadcast in high definition.
 In addition to Indians games produced in-house by channel 3, the station aired select Indians games through NBC's broadcast contract with MLB, first from its 1948 sign-on until 1989, and then for postseason games only from 1995 to 2000.